datacarpentry/semester-biology/materials/basic-reproducibility-R.md

     * Assume case specificity
 	    * Filenames in code should match actual names exactly, including capitalization
 	* Use `/` instead of `\` or `\\` in paths

+### Use print to show things you want the program to show

+* Depending on how your code is run it may show different things
+* `Source` without echo will hide most things
+* Use the `print` function to print out text you want the person running your code to see
+* Print out the answers to each homework exercise

 ### Checklist